Ston Easton Park, orginally known as Ston Easton House, was built in the 18th century by

 John Hippisley a

 century earlier.
-Work began around 1739 and continued until 1770.
-The West
+Work began around 1739 and it is believed that by 1760 much

-of the house incorporates many features of the original Jacobean building, including 17th
+incorporates many features of the original Jacobean building,

-century interior windows and roof beams, and the ceilings are also much lower
+17th century interior windows and roof beams; the ceilings are also much lower here